 - The Records Management Officer of the Town of Salina, the Town Clerk or any officer designated by the Town Board.
 The officer will be responsible for administering and enforcing the Records Management Program for the Town of Salina in accordance with local, state and federal laws and guidelines.

-Only those records will be disposed of that are described in the Records Retention and Disposition Schedule MU-1, after they have met the minimum retention period prescribed therein.
+Only those records will be disposed of that are described in the Records Retention and Disposition Schedule LGS-1, as amended from time to time, after they have met the minimum retention period prescribed therein.

 Only those records will be disposed of that do not have sufficient administrative, fiscal, legal or historical value to merit retention beyond established time periods.